President Signs $2 Trillion Emergency Relief Measure to Assist Small Businesses

 More information will be forthcoming.

 Currently, the SBA is developing more information regarding the administration of Paycheck Protection Program loans.
 We will continue to provide developments and information as they arise.
-For additional guidance, you may also refer to the Small Business Administration web-site.
+For additional guidance, you may also refer to the U.S. Small Business Administration web-site.

 Below is a summary of some of the differences between an EIDL loan and a Paycheck Protection Program loan.
 This summary is not intended to be exhaustive of all of the differences between the loans.